 I know from my own experience that there is the feeling that ‘this is MY computer and I don’t want it to control me!’ and we try to force Linux to behave like Windows.
 The desire is to override, or get rid of the security.
 It is far better to understand the foundation of Linux and use it properly.
 One good reason to keep permissions controlled is it keeps the user from accidentally doing something that messes up the operating system.
 It also protect us from unwanted intrusions into our computer.

-One real-world example: When accessing my credit card accounts, I noticed when I logged off a blast of error messages flashed on my screen.
+One real-world example: When accessing my credit card accounts, I noticed when I logged off a blast of error flashed on my screen.
 I captured them to analyze the cause.
-I found the browser was trying to access my personal profile but was being blocked by lack of permission.
+I found the browser was trying to access my personal profile but were being blocked by lack of permission.
 This happened with three separate banks.
 A Windows user would be a victim and never know it.

-The owner owns the file and has rights (permissions), the group has access rights and permissions, and others may or may not be allowed to do anything. [owner | group | others]
+The owner owns the file, the group has access rights, and others may or may not be allowed to do anything. [owner | group | others]

 Every file has permissions.
 In technical terms it is nine bits and each binary bit represents a function and are set using Octal numbers.